-This page is just for fun and content often changes.
-Occassionally, I post some scholarly content, but it is mostly my public-facing chalkboard.
+Here, I occasionally post scholarly content, but it is mostly my public-facing chalkboard.

 Complexity Theory